 This example will load all configured networks and override the IP addresses for net1 and net2.

 This is not documented yet.
-Please follow this issue on CNI to track the progress of the documentation.
+Please follow CNI issue #56 to track the progress of the documentation.